Diplomacy projects

 Landscape "Cerrado"

-The architecture of the US Embassy in Brazil strives to create a lively and eco-friendly environment that integrates distinct Brazilian elements, including the inventive use of reinforced concrete and a prevalence of indoor and outdoor spaces
+The architecture of the U.S. Embassy in Brazil aims to create a vibrant, eco-friendly environment that thoughtfully integrates distinct Brazilian elements, such as the innovative use of reinforced concrete and the seamless connection between indoor and outdoor spaces.

-The project aims to honor the history of the location and the city of Brasília by preserving the historic landscape and original features, such as the courtyard designed by renowned Brazilian landscape architect Roberto Burle Marx.
-Additionally, the architecture of the building pays tribute to Brasília's modernist legacy by incorporating curvilinear forms that reflect the city's aesthetic.
+The project honors the history of its site and the city of Brasília by preserving the original landscape and key features, including the courtyard designed by renowned landscape architect Roberto Burle Marx.
+The building’s architecture also pays tribute to Brasília’s modernist legacy through the use of curvilinear forms that echo the city's iconic aesthetic.

-The project prioritizes sustainability and environmental consciousness by incorporating advanced strategies and systems, such as photovoltaics, stormwater management, and an HVAC system with active chilled beams.
-Additionally, locally sourced and sustainable materials are used, and the project includes a landscaping design that revitalizes the Embassy's historic gardens and utilizes native plant species from the Cerrado, promoting biodiversity and highlighting the importance of this ecosystem to Brazil.
-The project also seeks to achieve sustainable building certifications, such as LEED® Silver certification from the U.S. Green Building Council and PROCEL certification for energy efficiency.
+The project prioritizes sustainability and environmental responsibility through the integration of advanced strategies and systems, including photovoltaics, stormwater management, and an HVAC system with active chilled beams.
+It emphasizes the use of locally sourced and sustainable materials, while the landscape design revitalizes the Embassy’s historic gardens and incorporates native Cerrado species to promote biodiversity and underscore the ecological significance of this unique Brazilian biome.
+The project also aims to achieve recognized sustainability certifications, such as LEED® Silver from the U.S. Green Building Council and PROCEL certification for energy efficiency.

 ARCHITECTURE CONCEPT DESIGN TEAM